wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 - [dive #Project#](https://github.com/wagoodman/dive): A tool for exploring each layer in a docker image.

+- [2019-docker-slim #Project#](https://github.com/docker-slim/docker-slim): DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)

 ## Storage | 存储

 - [2015-Flocker #Project#](https://github.com/ClusterHQ/flocker): Flocker is an open-source Container Data Volume Manager for your Dockerized applications.